 Does your business have to have Workers' Compensation insurance in Canada?

 Before you start cursing, consider the alternative to Workers' Compensation in Canada.
 What if one of your employees got injured on the job?
-Could your business afford to pay his or her medical bills, whatever damages were awarded by the courts, and the cost of his or her rehabilitation?
+Could your business afford to pay their medical bills, whatever damages were awarded by the courts, and the cost of their rehabilitation?

 What if more than one worker was injured?
 Workers' Compensation insurance protects employers from claims resulting from injuries to employees.
 It protects your business from lawsuits and provides employees with compensation for on-the-job injuries.